blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 	- Individual self is both different and not different from Brahman
 	- Compared to Nimbarkacharya, Bhaskaracharya believed the Oneness matters more, as that is Brahman's natural state
 	- **Sub-denominations:**
 		- 6.2.1.
-Dvaitadvaita / Svabhavika Bedha Abheda Vedanta (Natural Difference and Oneness)
+Dvaitadvaita / Svabhavika Bedha Abheda Vedanta (Difference and Oneness in the Natural State)
 			- By Nimbarkacharya
 			- Dualism and Monism, based on Vaishnava Bhedabheda Vedanta Darshana
 			- Both Oneness and Difference are equal, because that's Brahman's natural state
 			- Nimbarka follows Parinama Vaada (The Proposition of Transformation), which states that the world is a real Parinama (transformation) of Brahman, to explain the cause of the world.
 Chit (Sentient) and Achit (Non-Sentient) forms of reality exist at a subtle form with Brahman in his natural state, in the varying Shaktis (Capacities).
 But he exerts his Capacities to bring them to the gross form.
 - 6.3.
-Vishishta Advaita Vedanta
+Vishishta Advaita Vedanta (Special Non-Difference)
 	- A Vaishnava school by Ramanujacharya, Ishvara is considered as Vishnu
 	- The Tattva is knowledge of three things; Jiva (living beings) / sentient beings (Chit Brahman), Ajiva (non-living beings) / insentient beings (Achit Brahman) and Ishvara (Para Brahman)
 	- Ishvara is Para Brahman with Kalyana Gunas (good attributes), and Jiva and Jagat are its secondary attributes